Rosuav/ThirdSquare/README.md

 force algorithm can probably handle the dozen or so nodes we'll be using here, so it might turn out to be "good enough".

+No, actually, this isn't TSP.
+It's a point-to-point distance problem.
+But I'm still not sure how to implement it less naively than massive recursion.

 Ticket durations and touches-off
 --------------------------------